Back to triplala

 Todo / Notes AppTriplala

-Adding a bookingCopy-paste details from email into your appForward the confirmation email
+Adding informationCopy-paste details from email into your appForward the email

-Data structureFreeform text or manually configured tablesAuto-categorized by type, date, and location
+Data structureFreeform text or manually configured tablesAuto-categorized by type, date, and topic

-Finding today's plansScroll through notes or filter a spreadsheetOpen the dashboard — today's bookings are on top
+Finding what you needScroll through notes or filter a spreadsheetOpen the topic — items are organized by date

-Sharing with travel partnersShare a doc, hope everyone updates itBoth partners forward emails to the same trip address
+Sharing with othersShare a doc, hope everyone updates itBoth people forward emails to the same topic address

-Keeping it updatedManually edit when plans changeForward the updated confirmation
+Keeping it updatedManually edit when things changeForward the updated confirmation

-Accessing on the goOpen the right app, find the right noteMobile-friendly dashboard with all trip details
+Accessing on the goOpen the right app, find the right noteMobile-friendly dashboard with all details

 When a Todo App Is Fine

-To be fair, generic tools work well for the planning phase — brainstorming destinations, listing things to research, tracking what you've booked versus what's still open.
+To be fair, generic tools work well for certain things — brainstorming, making checklists, tracking what you've done versus what's still open.
 A simple checklist in Todoist or Apple Reminders is perfectly good for that.

-The problem starts once bookings exist.
-Once you have confirmation emails with real dates, real prices, and real addresses, a todo app becomes the wrong shape for the data.
-That's where a purpose-built tool earns its place — not by replacing your planning workflow, but by handling the structured booking data that generic tools were never designed to manage.
+The problem starts once real data enters the picture.
+Once you have confirmation emails with real dates, real prices, and real details, a todo app becomes the wrong shape for the information.
+That's where a purpose-built tool earns its place — not by replacing your task workflow, but by handling the structured email-sourced data that generic tools were never designed to manage.

-Forward your confirmation emails to Triplala and have every hotel, flight, and activity organized automatically.
+Forward your emails to Triplala and have every order, booking, recipe, and recommendation organized automatically.
 No signup needed.

 Send your first email